 New clues emerge about the money that might have helped fund the Jan.
 6 insurrection

 Eight months into the investigation of the Jan.
 6 attack on the Capitol, the financial story is one of the most closely held parts of the probe.
-But the House select committee has shared some clues through its subpoenas and court filings.
+But the House select committee investigating the 2021 attack has shared some clues through its subpoenas and court filings.

-The latest peek into questions around the money that might have helped fuel the attack is the Republican National Committee suing to thwart a subpoena from the committee.
+The latest peek into questions around the money that might have helped fuel the attack arrived with the Republican National Committee's lawsuit to thwart a subpoena from the committee.

 The filing reveals that the Democratic-led panel quietly subpoenaed an RNC vendor, San Francisco-based Salesforce, last month.

-After the suit became public, the committee quickly defended the effort, saying it was looking into a new push led by former President Trump asking for donations after he lost his 2020 bid for re-election.
+After the suit became public, the committee quickly defended the effort, saying it was looking into a new push led by former President Donald Trump asking for donations after he lost his 2020 bid for reelection.

 The committee's Feb.
-23 subpoena of Salesforce emphasized its interest in the company's hosting of Trump emails asking for new donations that included false claims of election fraud.
+23 subpoena of Salesforce emphasized its interest in the company's hosting of Trump emails that asked for new donations and included false claims of election fraud.

-"I think the level of grift that was involved with the Trump campaign and people close to the former president, how the January Six efforts were for many of them, this is what they were doing to make money," said California Democratic Rep. Pete Aguilar, a member of the Jan.
+"I think the level of grift that was involved with the Trump campaign and people close to the former president, how the Jan.
+6 efforts were for many of them, this is what they were doing to make money," said Rep. Pete Aguilar, D-Calif., a member of the Jan.
 6 panel.
 "We are looking into that."

-The committee's investigators are broken down into highly skilled teams with core areas of focus, including one that's on the money.
+The committee's investigators are divided into highly skilled teams with core areas of focus, including one focused on money.

 Aguilar says each team has been making "significant progress," with regular presentations to the full committee on its findings.
 Each has been charged with devising a strategy for depositions and hearings.